-on the basis of activities that users need to execute in the system.
-It requires the identification of roles in the system.
+Role-based access control (RBAC) has emerged as a widely accepted alternative to classical discretionary and mandatory access controls [Sandhu et al. 1996].
+Several models of RBAC have been published and several commercial implementations are available.
+RBAC regulates the access of users to information and system resources on the basis of activities that users need to execute in the system, and requires the identification of roles in the system.
 A role can be defined as a set of actions and responsibilities associated with a particular working activity.
 Then, instead of specifying all the accesses each individual user is allowed, access authorizations on objects are specified for roles.
-Since roles in an organization are relatively persistent with respect to user turnover and task re-assignment, RBAC provides a powerful mechanism for reducing the complexity, cost, and potential for error in assigning permissions to users within the organization.
-Because roles within an organization typically have overlapping permissions RBAC models include features to establish role hierarchies, where a given role can include all of the permissions of another role.
+Since roles in an organization are relatively persistent with respect to user turnover and task reassignment.
+RBAC provides a powerful mechanism for reducing the complexity, cost, and potential for error in assigning permissions to users within the organization.
+Because roles within an organization typically have overlapping permissions, RBAC models include features to establish role hierarchies, where a given role can include all of the permissions of another role.
 Another fundamental aspect of RBAC is authorization constraints (also simply called constraints).
 Although the importance of constraints in RBAC has been recognized for a long time, they have not received much attention in the research literature, while role hierarchies have been practiced and discussed at considerable length.

-In this paper our focus is on constraint specifications, i.e, on how constraints can be expressed.
-Constraints can be expressed in natural languages, such as English, or in more formal languages.
-Natural language specification has the advantage of ease of comprehension by human beings, but may be prone to ambiguities.
-Natural language specifications do not lend themselves to the analysis of properties of the set of constraints.
+In this article, our focus is on constraint specifications, that is, on how constraints can be expressed, whether in natural languages, such as English, or in more formal languages.
+Natural language specification has the advantage of ease of comprehension by human beings, but may be prone to ambiguities, and the specifications do not lend themselves to the analysis of properties of the set of constraints.
 For example, one may want to check if there are conflicting constraints in the set of access constraints for an organization.
 We opted for a formal language approach to specify constraints.
-The advantages of a formal approach include a formal way of reasoning about constraints, a framework for identifying new types of constraints, a classification scheme for types of constraints (e.g., prohibition constraints and obligation constraints), and a basis for supporting optimization and specification techniques on sets of constraints.
+The advantages of such an approach include a formal way of reasoning about constraints, a framework for identifying new types of constraints, a classification scheme for types of constraints (e.g., prohibition constraints and obligation constraints), and a basis for supporting optimization and specification techniques on sets of constraints.

-To specify these constraints we introduce the specification language RCL 2000 (for Role-based Constraints Language 2000, pronounced Rickle 2000) which is the specification language for role-based authorization constraints.
-In this paper we describe its basic elements, syntax, and the formal foundation of RCL 2000 including rigorous soundness and completeness proofs.
-RCL 2000 is a substantial generalization of RSL99 [Ahn and Sandhu 1999] which is the earlier version of RCL 2000.
-It encompasses obligation constraints in addition to the usual separation of duty and prohibition constraints.
+To specify these constraints we introduce the specification language RCL 2000 (for Role-Based Constraints Language 2000, pronounced Rickle 2000) which is the specification language for role-based authorization constraints.
+In this article, we describe its basic elements, syntax, and the formal foundation of RCL 2000 including rigorous soundness and completeness proofs.
+RCL 2000 is a substantial generalization of RSL99 [Ahn and Sandhu 1999], which is the earlier version of RCL 2000.
+It encompasses obligation constraints in addition to the usual separation of duty and prohibition constraints.1